-Most contractors are so busy working in their business they don’t have much time to work on their business.
+Most contractors are so busy working in their business that they don’t have much time to work on their business.
 Pressing projects and deadlines often take precedence over marketing and growth, but without those two things, incoming work can quickly dry up.

-It will serve you to spend more time developing a solid marketing plan that will generate more leads and produce more sales opportunities than you currently have.
+The number one thing to start with is to spend more time developing a solid marketing plan that will generate more leads and produce more sales opportunities than you currently have.

-You may be thinking, “yes, but that’s the problem – I don’t have any more time.”
+You may be thinking, “Yes, but that’s the problem – I don’t have any more time.”
 It’s true.
 Time is a scarce resource.
 However, if you shift your focus from “I don’t have any time,” to, “I don’t have any more time to waste,” you will set yourself up to make solid marketing decisions that will maximize your time and boost your sales.

 It does require some upfront time investment, but the payoff down the line is worth it.
 You will have a functioning marketing machine that allows you to focus your energy on your projects.
 And you’ll feel less stress when you know a steadily growing stream of work is coming your way.